David S. Rose: Early life and education

 Rose is the son of Joanna (née Semel) and Daniel Rose.
 Rose attended New York City public schools and Horace Mann High School.
-He received his BA in Urban Affairs from Yale University in 1979, his MBA in Finance from Columbia Business School in 1983 and an honorary Doctor of Engineering degree from Stevens Institute of Technology..
+He received his BA in Urban Affairs from Yale University in 1979, his MBA in Finance from Columbia Business School in 1983 and an honorary Doctor of Engineering degree from Stevens Institute of Technology.

 Career

 Rose was involved in the early development of the Silicon Alley technology community in New York, including working with pre-Internet era online data services and founding Ex Machina, a computer software company; The Computer Classroom, an early personal computer training company; and AirMedia, an early wireless Internet information network.

 Rose founded and runs a technology incubator in New York City and is a founding member of the Space Angels Network, an international investing group.
 In 2005, BusinessWeek magazine included an article titled 'The Pitch Coach' about his sessions for entrepreneurs seeking funding from venture capitalists and angel investors.
 He is an Associate Founder of Singularity University, the post-graduate program in accelerating technologies, and founded and chaired its Finance, Entrepreneurship and Economics track.

+In 2025, Rose participated in public events with futurist Ray Kurzweil on the implications of AI and the coming technological singularity.